hugmedev/howto-zig-msys2/readme.md

 1. install windows
 1. install msys2
 1. from msys2 install mingw-w64-x86_64-toolchain mingw-w64-x86_64-glfw mingw-w64-x86_64-glew
-1. download zig from official site
+1. download master version of zig from official site
 1. from msys2 set `export PATH="/path/to/zig:$PATH"` in ~/.bashrc
 1. from msys2 create a directory for your project and cd there.
 1. zig init-exe